 If you've got enough space in your home, and only want to replace older technology with newer gear that's more eco-friendly, the Epson EcoTank ET-2800 gets our stamp of approval.

-Things to Consider Before Buying an AirPrint Printer
+Things to Consider Before Buying the Best AirPrint Printers

 As we mentioned earlier, printers are basically big, bulky rectangles.
 Traditionally, you've had to keep them on your desk, so you could plug a computer into them, but AirPrint printers offer far more flexibility.
 We've kept AirPrint printers under a bed, out of sight in a media cabinet, or in a closet.